ba-group-projects/ml-lol-shiny-app/README.md

   - high_diamond_ranked_10min.csv (the data set from: https://www.kaggle.com/bobbyscience/league-of-legends-diamond-ranked-games-10-min)
 - README.md

+## Results
+TODO

-## Known Issues
+## Known Issue <a name="issue"></a>
-1. You should use 'Run in External'(better) option to run the app.R file.
+You should use 'Run in External'(better) option to run the app.R file.
 Otherwise, if you run it in the windows, R studio might have some issues, such as layout issues.